AoHaneX/chessmate/README.md

 ----------------------------------------
 📄 AUTHOR
 ----------------------------------------

-Developed as part of the OpenClassrooms Python Developer Path.
+Developed as part of the OpenClassrooms "Développeur d'application Python"
-Project: "Develop a Software Program in Python" (Chess Tournament).

-Author: [Your Name]
+Author: STALIN--RENAULT Adrian
 Year: 2025